bleaktwig/yuadrem-wiki/docs/geography/westlands.md

 #### Drejek
 Westernmost of Yuadrem is the thick, dark, and moist jungle of Drejek.
-This region is the birthplace of the Gannag civilization, which spawned the barkskin.
+This region is the birthplace of the Gannag civilization, which spawned the elves.
 While born before [The Schism](../history.md#war-of-autumn), it is unknown if the nation survived The Penance, since no contact has been made since.

 #### The Fog Gorge